If you are a product manager, you will likely recognize this scenario:

 Download our whitepaper

-Would you like to a lot more about how a PIM system can help you to work with ERP data?
+Would you like to learn a lot more about how a PIM system can help you to work with ERP data?
 Download our whitepaper: 'Six daily tasks in ERP, which become much easier using a PIM system'